 From the seed point, the route firstly connects to the nearest node of the digitised network.
 It will always measure using the centre of the road nearest to this point even if your home address is on the corner of two roads.
 The positioning of front doors, driveways and back gates are not relevant to the route or the measurement and are not programmed to be used by the measuring system.
-The digitised network is constructed from road data supplied by Ordnance Survey called OS Mastermap Highways Network has been accurately digitised to measure along the centre of the road, the LA has no control over how OS digitise the road and footpath network.
+The digitised network is constructed from road data supplied by Ordnance Survey called OS Mastermap Highways Network.
+OS Mastermap Highways Network has been accurately digitised to measure along the centre of the road, the LA has no control over how OS digitise the road and footpath network.

 The network starts from the seed point in the property provided as the child's address and continues by the walking route to the nearest of the school gates which is used by pupils to enter the school grounds.
-Where blocks of flats are treated as one address, priority will normally be given to the lowest flat number.
-If the distances are equal, a place will be allocated by drawing lots in the presence of an independent witness.
+Where there are multiple applications with equal distances, the LA's database will randomly order these.